DanielJR78/cypress-cucumber-sample/README.md

 Custom data structures can be defined in this folder and easily reused away.
 Fixtures are helpfull to mock data which not depends on specific scenarios (i.e. login data for the users needed)

 ### [Samples folder](https://github.com/DanielJR78/cypress-cucumber-sample/tree/main/cypress/samples)
-Standard code samples provided by Cypress are available at this folder.
-These scripts contain Cypress commands examples which can be usefull for developers.
+FInally, standard code samples provided by Cypress has been added in this folder, in order to help developers.